rohantade8/Smart_Mathematics_Tutor/README.md

 * CSS

 # Role in Team Project
-* Neelangshu Nath(Me): Model Building and integration of the model with Flask App at the backend also drawing canvas desinging .
+* Rohan Anil Tade(Me): Model Building and integration of the model with Flask App at the backend also drawing canvas desinging .

 ![](Screenshots/SS1.png)
 ![](Screenshots/SS2.png)